 Staff will be releasing solicitations for new members shortly and will encourage current Wheels fixed-route and Dial-A-Ride users to apply for the openings.
 All applications are due on April 15, 2016.
 Positions will be reviewed by the WAAC at the Committee's May meeting and LAVTA's Board of Directors will review the applications and select WAAC members at their June meeting.
 New members will start serving at the July 2015 meeting.

 - 1. WAAC Term Expirations - 2.
 WAAC Application

-WHEELS Accessible Advisory Committee (WAAC) Membership Directory for FY 2016 (July 2015 to June 2016)
+WHEELS Accessible Advisory Committee (WAAC) Membership Directory for FY 2017 (July 2016 to June 2017) As of March 8, 2016

 Dublin Representation